-The Lorenz-attractor-driven RTP presented in Fig.~\ref{Fig: 1D RTP Lorenz} of the main text has an exponentially decaying envelope with discrete peaks in the probability distribution of run durations, which is analogous to the purely exponential distribution for a conventional RTP.
-However, we can also generate more diverse distributions of run durations for $1$D active particles by changing the cutting plane and/or changing the underlying strange attractor.
-For example, as shown in Fig.~\ref{Fig: 1D single ANM}, keeping the same parameters of the Lorenz strange attractor as Fig.~\ref{Fig: 1D RTP Lorenz} of the main text but choosing the cutting plane to be $Y=1.5 X$ results in an anomalous probability distribution of run durations, where the particle has frequent short run durations and occasional long run durations.
+The Lorenz-attractor-driven RTP-like particle presented in Fig.~\ref{Fig: 1D RTP Lorenz} of the main text has an exponentially decaying envelope with discrete peaks in the probability distribution of run durations, which is analogous to the purely exponential distribution for a conventional RTP.
+However, we can also generate more diverse distributions of run durations for $1$D attractor-driven particles by changing the cutting plane and/or changing the underlying strange attractor.
+For example, as shown in Fig.~\ref{Fig: 1D single ANM}, keeping the same parameters of the Lorenz strange attractor as Fig.~\ref{Fig: 1D RTP Lorenz} of the main text but choosing the cutting plane to be $Y=1.5 X$ results in an anomalous probability distribution of run durations, where the particle has frequent short-run durations and occasional long-run durations.